-Policy 1.8.2: Land use planning, zoning, and other development regulations shall be applied to encourage greater intensity of development in the Downtown Commercial Core.
+Policy 1.8.2: Land use planning, zoning, and other development regulations shall be applied to encourage greater intensity of development in the Downtown Commercial Core area.

-Policy 1.8.3: The City shall encourage private-public cooperation and assistance in accelerating development of in-fill sites.
+Policy 1.8.3: The City shall encourage private-public cooperation and assistance in accelerating development of infill sites.

-Policy 1.8.4: The City shall discourage high intensity development outside the Downtown and redevelopment areas by avoiding rezoning in outlying areas of the City which compete with the scale and function of the City's downtown core.
+Policy 1.8.4: The City shall discourage high intensity development outside the Downtown and redevelopment areas by avoiding rezoning in outlying areas of the City which compete with the scale and function of the City's Downtown Commercial Core area.